QuentinRa/blog.quentinra.dev/info/java/beginner/arrays.md

 }
 ```

-If you try to use an index that do not exists, you
+If you try to use an index that does not exist, you
-will got an Exception (sort of Error)
+will get an Exception (sort of Error)
 ``IndexOutOfBoundsException``.